 Kendall County typically tracks the number of views the County website receives annually.
-Due to technical issues, the County was unable to track the number of views the County website and NPDES documents received in Year 3.
+Due to technical issues, the County was unable to track the number of views the County website and NPDES documents received in Year 4.

-Kendall County sent out an annual evaluation survey to all 9 townships within the County in Year 3 to get input on how they can improve public participation and involvement.
-One township completed the survey.
+Kendall County sent out an annual evaluation survey to all 9 townships within the County in Year 4 to get input on how they can improve public participation and involvement.
+Five townships and four Oswego Township Board Members completed the survey.
+The survey results are included at the end of this report in Appendix 1.
 The survey results are included at the end of this report in Appendix 1.